 The amylase test also may be used to help monitor patients with cystic fibrosis (CF), a genetic condition in which thick mucus blocks passages in the lungs and digestive system, causing repeated lung infections and problems with absorbing nutrients.
 In CF, blood levels of amylase may rise when mucus blocks the pancreatic ducts from carrying the enzymes that the small intestine needs to digest food properly.

 No special preparations are needed for this test.
 However, certain drugs might alter the test results, so tell your doctor about any medications your child is taking.

-On the day of the test, having your child wear a short-sleeve shirt can make things faster for the technician who will be drawing the blood.
+On the day of the test, having your child wear a T-shirt or short-sleeved shirt can make things faster and easier for the technician who will be drawing the blood.

 A health professional will clean the skin surface with antiseptic and place an elastic band (tourniquet) around the upper arm to apply pressure and cause the veins to swell with blood.
 Then a needle is inserted into a vein (usually in the arm inside of the elbow or on the back of the hand) and blood is withdrawn and collected in a vial or syringe.